Distington Community School

 - supporting children with autism spectrum condition

-- sensory circuits
+- sensory circuits and sensory breaks

 - well-being and mental health